datastory2025/MLOps-Practices-1-/README.md

 # MLOps-Practices-1-
-Practical exercises to learn and apply MLOps basics using Python
+Practical exercises on MLOps focusing on reproducibility and model deployment.